jlaire/dlx-cpp/README.md

 ==============

 Some interesting problems are just exact cover in disguise.
 Sudoku for example.
-To solve a Sudoku puzzle using `dlx`, you can a small wrapper script:
+You can solve Sudokus using `dlx` with a happy little wrapper script:

     $ ./sudoku.sh sudoku/in.1
     846937152